 It is important that the findings of the reviews of governance arrangements and of board performance are acted upon within a reasonable time frame.
 The results of the board self-assessments should be forwarded to the relevant FAS of the managing division, and AS EXB for information.
-The results of the external assessments may be forwarded to the Audit and Risk Committee for consideration.
+The results of the external assessments may be the subject of ANAO review.

 An indicative IRGP reporting timeline is as follows:

 Sep – Any significant funding increase brought forward through an NPP at MYEFO, cleared through EXB and CFO

 Jan/Feb – Board self-assessment review.

 March – Divisions to submit BAR bids seeking increased Departmental allocation for coming financial year if required.

 March – IRGP managers submit current year Annual Reviews to EXB.

 April/May – Recommendations for Administered and Departmental funding allocations for coming financial year to Departmental Executive.

 May /June - IRGP managers advised of approved funding allocations.